tekktrik/build-mpy-cross-action/README.rst

         runs-on: ubuntu-latest
         steps:
         - name: Checkout the current repo
-          uses: actions/checkout@v3
+          uses: actions/checkout@v4
           with:
             submodules: true
         - name: Run MPY Action
-          uses: adafruit/build-mpy@v1
+          uses: adafruit/build-mpy@v2
           with:
             github-token: ${{ secrets.GITHUB_TOKEN }}
-            circuitpy-tag: "8.2.0"

-You also have granular control of which directories to compile and zip and the ability to specify which files should or should not be compiled and/or zipped.
-For example, if you wanted to compile and zip files in a folder named ``microcontroller`` and you wanted to use a manifest file named ``mpy_manifest.txt`` to specify certain files NOT to compile, you could modify the script above to be:
+You also have granular control of which directories to compile and zip and the ability to specify which files should or should not be compiled and/or zipped as well as the ability to specify a different mpy-cross For example, if you wanted to compile and zip files in a folder named ``microcontroller`` and you wanted to use a manifest file named ``mpy_manifest.txt`` to specify certain files NOT to compile, using mpy-cross version ``7.3.1``, you could modify the script above to be:

 .. code-block:: yaml